oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 * The Client sends the Authorization Code in a [Token Request](#token-request) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the requested tokens.

+# Example Implementation

+In order to successfully implement this specification, the Authorization Server will need to define its own specific requirements for what values clients are expected to send in the Authorization Challenge Request ({{challenge-request}}), as well as its own specific error codes in the Authorization Challenge Response ({{challenge-response}}).

+Below is an example of parameters required for a complete implementation that enables the user to log in with a username and OTP.

+## Authorization Challenge Request Parameters

+In addition to the request parameters defined in {{challenge-request}}, the authorization server defines the additional parameters below.

+"username":
+: REQUIRED for the initial Authorization Challenge Request.

+"otp":
+: The OTP collected from the user.
+REQUIRED when re-trying an Authorization Challenge Request in response to the `otp_required` error defined below.

+## Authorization Challenge Response Parameters

+In addition to the response parameters defined in {{challenge-response}}, the authorization server defines the additional value for the `error` response below.

+"otp_required":
+:     The client should collect an OTP from the user and send the OTP in
+      a second request to the Authorization Challenge Endpoint.
+The HTTP response code to use with this error value is `401 Unauthorized`.

+## Example Sequence

+The client prompts the user to enter their username, and sends the username in an initial Authorization Challenge Request.

+    POST /authorize HTTP/1.1
+    Host: server.example.com
+    Content-Type: application/x-www-form-urlencoded

+    username=alice
+    &scope=photos
+    &client_id=bb16c14c73415

+The Authorization Server sends an error response indicating that an OTP is required.

+    HTTP/1.1 401 Unauthorized
+    Content-Type: application/json
+    Cache-Control: no-store

+    {
+      "error": "otp_required",
+      "device_session": "ce6772f5e07bc8361572f"
+    }

+The client prompts the user for an OTP, and sends a new Authorization Challenge Request.

+    POST /authorize HTTP/1.1
+    Host: server.example.com
+    Content-Type: application/x-www-form-urlencoded

+    device_session=ce6772f5e07bc8361572f
+    &otp=555121

+The Authorization Server validates the `device_session` to find the expected user, then validates the OTP for that user, and responds with an authorization code.

+    HTTP/1.1 200 OK
+    Content-Type: application/json
+    Cache-Control: no-store

+    {
+      "authorization_code": "uY29tL2F1dGhlbnRpY"
+    }

+The client sends the authorization code to the token endpoint.

+    POST /token HTTP/1.1
+    Host: server.example.com
+    Content-Type: application/x-www-form-urlencoded

+    grant_type=authorization_code
+    &client_id=bb16c14c73415
+    &code=uY29tL2F1dGhlbnRpY

+The Authorization Server responds with an access token and refresh token.

+    HTTP/1.1 200 OK
+    Content-Type: application/json
+    Cache-Control: no-store

+    {
+      "token_type": "Bearer",
+      "expires_in": 3600,
+      "access_token": "d41c0692f1187fd9b326c63d",
+      "refresh_token": "e090366ac1c448b8aed84cbc07"
+    }

 # Acknowledgments